Beau Is Afraid: Plot

 Beau Wassermann, the son of Mona, a wealthy businesswoman, grows up without a father, who his mother claims died the night Beau was conceived due to a hereditary heart murmur during orgasm.
-Beau struggles with a recurring dream in which he watches as an identical version of himself demand to know what really happened; in response, his mother locks him in the attic.
+Beau struggles with a recurring dream in which he watches as an identical version of himself demands to know what really happened; in response, his mother locks him in the attic.
 While on a cruise trip, a teenage Beau falls in love with a girl named Elaine Bray.
 The two kiss and promise to remain virgins until they meet again.

 Now middle-aged, Beau suffers from extreme anxiety and lives alone in a crime-ridden city.
 He prepares to visit his mother for the anniversary of his father's death, but misses his flight after his suitcase and keys are stolen.
 Beau calls his mother to explain the situation, but she dismisses him.
 After having been locked out of his house by deranged homeless people, he attempts to call his mother again, only to have it answered by a UPS driver.
 The driver has discovered an unidentified body at the residence, leading Beau to believe his mother is dead.
 After confrontations with a home intruder and a police officer, Beau is hit by a food truck and stabbed to near-death by a serial killer.

 Two days later, Beau awakens in the house of a married couple, Grace and Roger, who live with their angsty daughter Toni and an unstable veteran named Jeeves.
 He calls Mona's attorney, Dr. Cohen, who informs him that despite the Jewish custom to lay the body to rest as soon as possible, her last wish was not to be buried until Beau was present.
 Roger promises to take Beau to his mother's estate as soon as possible but insists he rest until he is healed.
 On the day of Beau's release, Toni, who has grown to resent Beau for seemingly replacing her deceased brother, attempts to force him to drink a can of paint, before doing it herself, committing suicide.
 Grace discovers Beau standing over Toni's body and violently blames him for her death.
 As Beau flees into the woods, Grace sends Jeeves after him.